mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I clicked around and scrolled a considerable length, but still didn't find anything secret-looking for my efforts.

-At the very end, in what was a somewhat surreal experience, I was farewelled by an ad telling me (Tony Abbott?) to rent a car in Melbourne.
+At the very end, in what was a somewhat surreal experience, I was farewelled by an ad with extremely Travel energy telling me (Tony Abbott?) to rent a car in Melbourne.

 ![Car Ad](/img/sunburnt-country/sdff.png)
 *No, Qantas, I shall not go gently into that good night.
 You don't understand.*